Maritime (band)

-Maritime is an American indie pop band formed in 2003 after the breakup of The Promise Ring and The Dismemberment Plan.
+Maritime was an American indie pop band formed in 2003 after the breakup of The Promise Ring and The Dismemberment Plan.

 Career

 The Promise Ring released their fourth studio album Wood/Water in April 2002; by October of that year, the band had broken up.
 Davey von Bohlen and Dan Didier of the Promise Ring started a band called In English.
 The pair came up with an album's worth of tracks that they subsequently demoed.
 They received interest from the Promise Ring's previous label Anti-; Bohlen said they made a deal over the phone where Anti would pay for the two to record an album.
 By June 2003, Eric Axelson of the Dismemberment Plan, who had broken up around the time that the Promise Ring did, had joined In English, which would rename themselves to Maritime.
 Bohlen had met Axelson at a Dismemberment Plan gig several years prior before either that band or the Promise Ring had released an album.

 Sessions for their debut album were held at Phase in College Park, Maryland, Inner Ear in Arlington, Virginia, and Polish Moon in Milwaukee, Wisconsin with J. Robbins.
 After delivering the masters to Anti-, the company decided it did not want the album and returned it to them.
 Bohlen had shopped it to other labels, which turned him down, until he came across Kim Coletta of DeSoto Records.
 The label had previously released material from the Dismemberment Plan, while Bohlen was aware of Coletta from their work with Jawbox, which he was a fan of.
 The band went on tour and self-released an EP called Adios on their own label, Foreign Leisure.
 In October 2003, the band supported the Weakerthans on their headlining US tour.
 On May 31, 2004, the band released its debut studio album, Glass Floor on DeSoto Records.